-More relevant to what cancer patients can actually implement is a clinical trial that combined high-dose supplements with chemotherapy (for advanced non-small cell lung cancer.
+More relevant to what cancer patients can actually implement is a clinical trial that combined high-dose supplements with chemotherapy (for advanced non-small cell lung cancer).
 One hundred and thirty-six patients were randomized to receive chemotherapy (taxol and carboplatin) alone, or chemotherapy in combination of with a daily regimen of 6100 mg of Vitamin C, 1050 mg of alpha-tocopherol, and 60 mg of Vitamin A (27).
 There were no significant differences in any type of toxicity.
 The overall response rate for the chemotherapy-only group was 33%, while response rate was 37% in the combination group.
 Corresponding one-year survival rates for the two groups were 33% vs. 39%; two-year survival rates were 11% vs. 16%, and median survival was 9 months vs. 11 months.
 None of these differences was statistically significant.
 The direction of the effects is nevertheless important because it makes implausible the claim that the study failed to detect a detrimental effect because it was insufficiently powered.

 A different AO, lycopene, was combined with chemotherapy and radiation for fifty high-grade glioma patients (28).
 All patients received radiation in combination with taxol, which is believed to be a radiation sensitizer.
 Fifty patients were randomized to receive a placebo or 8 mg/day of lycopene.
 Of those receiving lycopene, 40% had a complete response and 40% had a partial response.
 Of those receiving placebo, 20% had a CR and 24% had a PR.
-Median time to disease progression was 39 weeks for the lycopene group and 21 weeks for the placebo group.
+Median time to disease progression was 41 weeks for the lycopene group and 27 weeks for the placebo group.
 Neither the difference in response rate (p= .10), nor the time to progression was statistically significant (p=.
 14).
-Further details of the study are lacking, as to date the study has been published only as an abstract of its presentation at ASCO.
-Most important is the method by which lycopene was consumed, as it is known to have poor bioavailability unless taken with oil (tomato sauce is the most bioavailable form).
-Nevertheless, the results provide significant evidence that lycopene did not interfere with the radiation therapy.
+Nevertheless, the results provide significant evidence that lycopene did not interfere with the radiation therapy, and strongly suggest that it provided a clinical benefit.
+Amifostine